Table of Contents

 Their sizes range from medium to large dogs, and they don't require much grooming.

 Rhodesian Labs are also energetic, but one thing about them is they tend to eat more than what they really require, so you may want to be strict about that portion control!

 34. German Wirehaired Lab (German Wirehaired Pointer + Labrador Retriever)

 A quintessential hunter and tracker dog breed, the German Wirehaired Lab is best suited for families who love adventure.

-But running around may just be the easiest activity they do to keep them fit, so urban or rural living is your best bet to keep your German Wirehaired Lab happy.
+But running around may be the easiest activity to keep them fit, so urban or rural living is your best bet to keep your German Wirehaired Lab happy.

 Loyal, stubborn (at times), and love to sniff around, that's the Bassador.

 They do well in a hot or cold climate, thanks to their thick coat.

 The catch is they do shed a lot, so frequent brushing is required.

 Bassadors love the attention, though, especially from their favorite human, so they don't mind getting brushed on a regular basis.